Link Wray: Rolling Stone's #45 of 100 Greatest Guitarists

 Link Wray

-Link Wray, named Fred Lincoln Jr., was born May 2, 1929 to his half Cherokee father and disabled Shawnee mother.
+Link Wray, named Fred Lincoln Jr., was born May 2, 1929, to his half-Cherokee father and disabled Shawnee mother.
 He had an older brother, Vernon, and a younger one, Doug.

 "He is the king; if it hadn't been forLink Wray and 'Rumble,' I would havenever picked up a guitar."Pete Townsend of The Who

 One of the only instrumentals ever banned from radio in the United States, "Rumble" by Link Wray, was one of the first tunes to use the power chord, a mainstay of rock & roll.
 Wray also pioneered the use of distortion and feedback on the electric guitar.
-In 2018, when the Rock & Roll Hall of Fame and Museum added a category for singles, "Rumble" was one of six hits in first class of inductees.
+In 2018, when the Rock & Roll Hall of Fame and Museum added a category for singles, "Rumble" was one of six hits in the first class of inductees.
 The other five:

-- The Twist - Chubby Checker
+- "The Twist" - Chubby Checker

-- Rocket 88 - Jackie Brenston and his Delta Cats
+- "Rocket 88" - Jackie Brenston

-- Louie Louie - The Kingsmen
+- "Louie Louie" - The Kingsmen

-- A Whiter Shade Of Pale - Procol Harum
+- "A Whiter Shade Of Pale" - Procol Harum

-- Born To Be Wild - Steppenwolf
+- "Born To Be Wild" - Steppenwolf

 Wray composed "Rumble" in early 1958 at a live show in Fredericksburg, Virginia.
-His brother, Doug, was his drummer for the The Ray Men at the time.
+His brother, Doug, was his drummer for The Ray Men at the time.
 The Diamonds had a hot song, "The Stroll," on the charts that started a dance craze.
-Wray was asked onstage if he could play a stroll.
-He didn't know one but his brother played the beat on the drums.
-Wray improvised.
-He set a microphone up in front of the speakers and blasted out some chords.
-The volume, distortion and feedback drove the kids wild.
-They loved it and demanded four repeats that night.
+Link was asked onstage if he could play a stroll.

 Iggy Pop